ghostmonk/twitter-challenge/README.md

 ## Twitter Proxy Server

-Unfortunately you have to run the twitter proxy using a separate process.
-The proxy should be started first... so that it is available to the console application.
-In addition, the node modules should be installed separately from the main application.
+The twitter proxy service is installed on Heroku at https://gm-twitter-proxy.herokuapp.com.

 ### config.js